Brian Cryer

 Otherwise you may find that windows does not pick your changes up.

 Note: This has been tested under Windows 98 and Windows 2000.
-It does not appear to work under Windows XP.
+It does not work under Windows XP.

 Auto run floppy (95 & 98 only)